 Correcting Myths About Immigration

-Large numbers of immigrants continue to make their way to the United States each year, with more than 2 million migrant encounters during the 2022 fiscal year.
+Large numbers of immigrants continue to make their way to the United States each year, with approximately 2.8 million immigrants in the 2024 fiscal year.
 In recent years, the top countries of origin for immigrants include Mexico, India, China, and the Philippines.
-2021 also saw an unprecedented influx of Haitian immigrants after political unrest and natural disaster plagued the country
+However, immigration from Mexico has slowed since 2007 and the Mexican-born population in the U.S. has dropped.
+The Mexican share of the U.S. immigrant population dropped from 29% in 2010 to 23% in 2022.

 Misconception 1: The majority of immigrants come to the U.S. illegally.

-This could not be further from the truth.
-According to a 2020 Pew study, 77% of U.S. immigrants are lawful immigrants, meaning they are either naturalized citizens, lawful permanent residents, or temporary lawful residents.
-However, mainstream media often highlights issues pertaining to undocumented migrants.
-In fact, “The Ingraham Angle” is consistently among the top 10 most-watched cable news shows and often feeds into the anti-immigrant rhetoric.
+This could not be farther from the truth.
+According to the Pew Research Center, 77% of U.S. immigrants are lawful immigrants, meaning they are either naturalized citizens, lawful permanent residents, or temporary lawful residents.
+However, many Americans (28% according to a Gallup poll) consider immigration and undocumented migrants to be the top problem facing the country today.

 Misconception 2: Immigrants are not well educated.